 Every species of bird has its own unique needs for a suitable nesting site.
 By understanding bluebirds and their native habitat, we can better understand what the birds need for nesting and how to provide it.

 Birdhouses Versus Nesting Boxes: What’s Best For Birds shares what to look for when selecting a nesting box.

 - Tips For Choosing a Nesting Box Site

 This selection from Audubon Birdhouse Book is used with permission from Quarto Publishing Group USA who also provided a review copy of this book.

 There are 3 species of North American bluebirds: Eastern, Western, and Mountain.

 - All three types of bluebirds migrate north for breeding season, which is when we get to enjoy them here in Canada.

 - Diets vary based on location and all consist mainly of insects plus some fruits and berries.

 - There have been various initiatives over the past 50 years to protect and grow bluebird populations that were in decline due to loss of habitat.
 Our inclination to remove dead trees and clear forests removes vital living quarters for countless insects, birds, and animals including these beautiful birds.

-- Bluebirds prefer a nesting site away from other birds competing for the same food sources, including other bluebirds.
+- Bluebirds prefer a nesting site away from humans, pets, and other birds competing for the same food sources, including other bluebirds.

-- Optimal nesting sites include wide, open country backyards near forests or wooded areas.
+- Optimal nesting sites include wide, open country backyards near forests or wooded areas with full sun.

 - Chickadees and titmice are not competing for the same food and may nest in a bluebird nesting box if the location suits them.
 You can set up two boxes, up to twenty feet apart, to allow bluebirds in one and other, non-competing birds, in the other.